mulka/ploverwiki/Notes-on-the-.dix-file-format.md

 At a minimum, a .dix file must contain three things: a record structure, the steno strokes, and the English text.
 It may also contain a header and so on; Eclipse keeps track of a lot of other information.

+# Clues

+Some clues may be gleaned from what we know from the header:
+ - These files were saved by version 4.0 of Eclipse.
+If there's backwards compatibility (we don't know whether there is), then we should expect to find vestigial structures.
+ - The files are clearly designed to be handled with DOS software.
+This might also have implications.

 # Header

 ## Magic number